libbymae/libbymae/README.md

 # hello ❤️, my name is libby.

-i am a fanatic supporter of [free software](https://www.gnu.org/philosophy/free-sw.en.html).  because of this, my usage of github is limited.  my own personal projects (if any exist) are hosted on [codeberg](https://codeberg.org/libbymae).
+i am a supporter of [free software](https://www.gnu.org/philosophy/free-sw.en.html).  because of this, my usage of github is limited.  my own personal projects (if any exist) are hosted on [codeberg](https://codeberg.org/libbymae).

 ## about me
  check out my [personal website](https://libbymae.codeberg.page/).